Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 The Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone was the first and only air fryer to enter our home at the time of testing, and, as an air fryer virgin, I was excited to try out as many recipes and functions as possible.

-Here are just some of the things I air-fried, baked, roasted, and dehydrated my way through: sausages and chips, fish cakes, pasta bake, lemon loaf, raspberry blondies, roast chicken and Mediterranean vegetables, new potatoes, pasta chips, pineapple slices, and a whopping 4lb pork joint.
+Here are just some of the things I air-fried, baked, roasted, and dehydrated: sausages and chips, fish cakes, pasta bake, lemon loaf, raspberry blondies, roast chicken and Mediterranean vegetables, new potatoes, pasta chips, pineapple slices, and a whopping 4-lb pork joint.

-I mainly took my time/temperature guidance from the Quick Start Guide that came with the air fryer, and they worked out well for the majority of the time.
+I mainly took my time/temperature guidance from the Quick Start Guide that came with the air fryer, and it worked well for the majority of the time.
 I also found a lot of foods that come with the Air Fryer cooking instructions listed now, which I’d never noticed before.
-If I couldn’t find the specific food type listed, I googled it!
+If I couldn’t find the specific food type listed, I Googled it!

 See more about how we test.